KitchenBoy08/Quest-MP/README.md

 https://github.com/Lakatrazz/Fusion-Module-Example

 ## Credits
-- EverythingOnArm for most of the actual networking (I think he should get like 70% of the credit for this port)
+- EverythingOnArm: For most of the actual networking (I think he should get like 70% of the credit for this port).
-- Bonelab Fusion for the actual base mod.
+- Lakatrazz: For developing Fusion itself and creating an AWESOME network layer system.

 ## Setting up the Source Code
 1. Clone the git repo into a folder